Skip to content

 Mass-forwarding the same message to many chats is one of the most common spam signals.
 WhatsApp limits forwards specifically because of this.
 Use copy-and-personalize for content you want to share.

-Will turning off forwarding fix it?
+Will turning off forwarding lift the ban?

 Reducing mass-forwarding helps prevent future bans.
 It does not lift an existing ban — for that you need to wait out the timer (for temporary) or submit an appeal (for restricted / permanent).